dxos/gravity/docs/content/devops/public-kubes.md

 # Creating and Registering Public Kubes

-This guide explains how to create public Kubes using `wire machine` and register them in DXNS.
+This guide explains how to create public Kubes using `dx machine` and register them in DXNS.

 ## Pre-requisites